biobakery/micropita/ReadMe.txt

-1. Using MicroPITA commandline
+Using MicroPITA commandline

 These common commands can be used on the default data set obtained when downloading MicroPITA, simply cut and paste them into a commandline in the downloaded micropita directory.

 A. Expected input file.

+I. PCL file
-I. Although some defaults can be changed, microPITA expects a PCL file as an input file.
+Although some defaults can be changed, microPITA expects a PCL file as an input file.
 A PCL file is a TEXT delimited file similar to an excel spread sheet with the following characteristics.

 1. Rows represent metadata and features (bugs), columns represent samples.
 2. The first row by default should be the sample ids.
 3. Metadata rows should be next.